bootdotdev/blog/content/golang/how-to-implement-sign-in-with-google-in-golang.md

 }
 ```

-The keyID is in the JWT header under the"_kid_" field.
+The keyID is in the JWT header under the `kid` field.
 If you are confused, don't worry, it will make sense in the next section.

 {{< cta2 >}}